 James Comey was testifying before Congress.

-I think it was June uh last year, and he noted that you had asked him to Call the Clinton probe a matter, not an investigation.
+And he noted that you had asked him to call the Clinton probe a matter, not an investigation.

-He he noted it.
+He noted it.

 You know, I remember specifically talking with him as we talked about sensitive things on a number of occasions.

-You know, we often would have to discuss sensitive matters, sensitive issues, terrorism and the like, um, you know, law enforcement policy and the like.
+You know, we often would have to discuss sensitive matters, sensitive issues, terrorism and the like, you know, law enforcement policy and the like.

 To the extent, though, that he noted it, that it bothered him.

-Well, you can tell you that you know, it was a meeting like any other that we that we had had where we talked about the issues, and we had a full and open discussion about it.
+Well, I can tell you that, you know, it was a meeting like any other that we had had where we talked about the issues.

 And concerns were not raised.

-And what about the 45 minute talk on the tarmac just days before?
+And what about the 45-minute talk on the tarmac just days before?

 None of this adds up.